ZIP: 231

 The symmetric encryption key for a memo is derived from its \(\mathsf{K^{memo}}\) as follows:

-If the generated key is 32 \(\mathtt{0xFF}\) bytes, the transaction constructor MAY repeat this procedure with a different salt, in order to avoid the recipient misinterpreting the output as having no memo data.
-Since that has negligible probability, it alternatively MAY omit this check.
+If the generated key \(\mathsf{encryption\_key}\) is 32 \(\mathtt{0xFF}\) bytes, the transaction constructor SHOULD repeat this procedure with a different salt, in order to avoid the recipient misinterpreting the output as having no memo data.
+Since that has negligible probability, it alternatively could omit this check.

-Each memo is padded to a multiple of 256 bytes with zeroes, and split into 256-byte chunks.
-Each memo chunk is encrypted with ChaCha20Poly1305 8 as follows:
+Each memo MUST have a length that is a multiple of 256 bytes.
+(For UTF-8 text memos, padding is performed at the application level as specified in ZIP 302 10.)
+The memo is split into 256-byte plaintext chunks.
+Each plaintext chunk is encrypted with ChaCha20Poly1305 11 as follows:

 [